Sperm Injection (ICSI)

-Intracytoplasmic Sperm Injection or ICSI is a step ahead in the IVF treatment technique, where a single sperm is injected in the centre of a single mature egg (oocyte) cytoplasm with a very ﬁne needle called micropipette.
-ICSI has transformed male infertility in the past couple of years by helping men with poor quality of sperm and introducing them to fatherhood.
+Intracytoplasmic Sperm Injection or ICSI is a step ahead in the IVF treatment technique, where a single sperm is injected in the center of a single mature egg (oocyte) cytoplasm with a very ﬁne needle called a micropipette.
+ICSI has transformed male infertility in the past couple of years by helping men with poor-quality sperm, resulting in fatherhood.

 Who needs ICSI?

 We use ICSI in conjunction with an IVF cycle when we believe that fertilization is unlikely to occur using only conventional IVF.
 Most typically, ICSI is appropriate when there is a malefactor to your infertility.
-We might recommend ICSI when:
+For example, we might recommend ICSI when:

 - There’s poor sperm motility (movement)

 - There’s a high number of abnormal sperm

 - There are high levels of antibodies in the semen

 - There have been previous unexplained failures to achieve fertilization in conventional IVF or when very few eggs have been fertilized following IVF

 Sperm function tests have shown that the sperm would be unlikely to achieve fertilization, or embryo quality and implantation may be compromised.

 After introductory consultation with our fertility experts, the process begins with stimulating the ovaries from Day 2 or Day 3 of the menstrual cycle.
 In this step, scanning of follicles is done, and daily HCG injections are given for 10-12 days to the female partner to grow the follicles.
 Next, our fertility expert monitors the development of the follicles in the ovary using ultrasound and blood investigations at regular intervals to control the size and quality of follicles.